iankronquist/zeta/README.md

 confusing to people.
 For instance:

 ```
-// this is a sequence of two expressions, x then y
+// shis is a sequence of two expressions, x then y
 x y

+// This is x+y and then z+w in a sequence
+x+y
+z+w

 // This is interpreted as a function call because of the
 // second set of parentheses